tergll/sustentar/README.md

 This repo is mainly for collecting the collab notebooks for the project in one place

 ## Code notebooks
-1. object detection by Yolo model
+1. Object detection by the Yolo model + cropping to zoom into the desk:

 https://colab.research.google.com/drive/1pFUs0gRgmhuyleHZtbZSoagFGu0xfLII?usp=sharing